 A monitoring system is one of the main issues raised at policy level with regard to the quality of ECEC services.
-In 2021, there were created: Methodology for self-assessment of the quality of activities of schools implementing pre-school and/or pre-school education programmes, and the Methodology of external evaluation of the quality of activities of schools implementing pre-school education programmes.
+In 2021, there were created: Methodology for self-assessment of the quality of activities of schools implementing pre-school and/or pre-school education programmes, and the Methodology of external evaluation of the quality of activities of schools implementing pre-school and/or pre-school education programmes.